hujhax/austin-improv-wiki/Lindsey McGowen.md

 |Years	=	2014-Present
 }}

 **Lindsey McGowen** is a technical improvisor, Co-Technical Director of [[The Hideout Theatre]], and transplant from Detroit.
+She has an expensive piece of paper that says she knows stuff about technical theater.

 ## Summary
-Lindsey has an expensive piece of paper that says she knows stuff about technical theater, studying stage management and lighting design at Case Western Reserve University.
-She also occasionally ran tech for CWRU's  collegiate improv troupe Improvment.
-Upon graduating, she decided that theater-as-a-day-job was not as fun as it looked and took a hiatus from theater from 2006-2013.
+Lindsey studied Stage Management and Lighting Design at Case Western Reserve University in Cleveland, OH.
+She also occasionally ran tech for CWRU's collegiate improv troupe "Improvment."
+Upon graduating, she decided that theater-as-a-day-job was not as fun as it looked and took a hiatus from theater starting shortly after graduation.
+In 2013, she started volunteering with a local improv theatre (GO!Comedy in Ferndale, MI) before relocating to Austin in early 2014.

-Since moving to Austin in early 2014, she immediately jumped into the local improv scene and has been running tech for shows at both [[The Hideout Theatre]] and [[The Institution Theater]].
-She specializes in scoring and sound effects, and acts as Lead Audio Engineer on *Tales from the Black Vault*, the podcast version of [[The Black Vault]].
+On arriving in Austin, she immediately jumped into technical improv with both feet and has been instrumental to several mainstage shows at both [[The Hideout Theatre]] and [[The Institution Theater]] ever since.
+She specializes in scoring, sound effects, and lighting design, and acts as Lead Audio Engineer on *Tales from the Black Vault*, the podcast version of [[The Black Vault]].

 Outside of improv, Lindsey is active in the national contemporary a cappella scene as a judge, producer, master clinician and performer.
 She occasionally performs musical improv with the help of her looping station as seen in her Free Fringe show [http://vimeo.com/100491197 Synesthesia] and as a guest musician with [[Indigo Shift]].

 ## Shows
 * *[[Austin Secrets]]* (2015-2016 runs) (technical director)